 But of course, not everything is sunshine and roses with a business partner.
 Here are a few reasons you might not want one.

 -Should have much stricter legal contracts and documents for business structure

 -Possibility of things not working out and ruining a relationship with them

 This is what it boils down to; do you need a partner?
 We think that they can be an incredible boost, especially to businesses that are self-funded.

 If you’re starting a business to fix a large-scale societal problem, or to fill a hole in the market, a business partner is a great idea.
-For these businesses, they tend to be less personal, require more work, and a business partner can be a crucial asset.
+For these businesses, they tend to be less personal, require more work, and a business partner or business cofounder can have your best interest and be a crucial asset.